Skip to Content

 4. Use data to drive your business strategy

-Companies don’t pursue data for data’s sake.
+Companies don’t invest in data just to sit on it.
 Well-architected, cleansed data enables trustworthy information, actionable insights, smarter decisions, and better outcomes.
-Organizations can more accurately forecast sales, manage inventory, better leverage emerging technologies, gauge employee performance, run what-if analyses, and more.
+Organizations can more accurately forecast sales, manage inventory, better leverage AI and emerging technologies, gauge employee performance, run what-if analyses, and more.
 For example, if your business plan is focused on driving growth, you might choose to capture insights on your highest-performing products in terms of sales growth and market penetration.
 If it’s critical that you minimize risk, you might opt to focus on enterprise data that reflects your quality assurance, compliance, and safety progress.
 Data architecture is the foundation that lets you gain control of your data and put it to work for your business.

 5. Prepare for an ever-changing future

 “Agility” is today’s buzzword, but few organizations are prepared to pivot quickly as business and technology change.
 Data architecture equips you to make well-informed business decisions with speed and confidence — at both the strategic and front-line levels.
 It also lets you take advantage of new technologies as they emerge — and implement them faster than competitors who are struggling with tech disruption and system integration.
-While they’re busy playing whack-a-mole, you’ve moved on to chess.
+While they’re scrambling to catch up, you’re already focused on what’s next.

-In a world where data reigns supreme and change is constant, the right data architecture can help you create competitive advantage, decrease costs, and increase operational capacity.
-Whether your goal is to minimize risk, penetrate new markets, sell more of the same product, or increase profitability, it’s ultimately data that will deliver the insights you need to achieve your goal.
+The right data architecture can help you create competitive advantage, decrease costs, and increase operational capacity.
+Whether you want to minimize risk, penetrate new markets, sell more of the same product, or increase profitability, it’s ultimately data that will deliver the insights you need to achieve your goal.

 Gartner's ERP timeline, digital image, Gartner, accessed December 2022, from https://www.gartner.com/en